philrz/super/docs/commands/super-db.md

 commit history.

-Since commit objects are stored as super-structured data, the metadata can easily be queried by running the `log -f bsup` to retrieve the log in Super Binary format, for example, and using [`super`](super.md) to pull the metadata out as in:
+Since commit objects are stored as super-structured data, the metadata can easily be queried by running the `log -f bsup` to retrieve the log in BSUP format, for example, and using [`super`](super.md) to pull the metadata out as in:
 ```